samfitgen/trgen/docs/Full_Distance_Triathlon_Build-High_Volume.md

 **Description**:

-> Later in the day, run 45 minutes at an Easy, RPE 4
+> Later in the day, run 45min at an Easy, RPE4

 ### Sunday